-Jefferson Parish Coroner warns of higher overdose deaths
+Jefferson Parish coroner warns of higher overdose deaths

 HARVEY, La.
 (WGNO) –– The Jefferson Parish Coroner’s Office is predicting a slight increase in overdose deaths for 2023 compared to 2022, likely less than 5% higher.

-According to the Centers for Disease Control officials, Louisiana ranks third in the nation in overdose death rate.
+According to the Centers for Disease Control, Louisiana ranks third in the nation in overdose death rate.

 Jefferson Parish Coroner Dr. Gerry Cvitanovich said dealers are mixing fentanyl with other drugs like cocaine or tranquilizers to mimic the effects of other popular drugs and give users a similar high.
 But the illegal drugs coming in are so inconsistent and potent that users wouldn’t know if one pill contained a lethal dose.